 In the first part of our website blog series, we explored the topic Is Your Website Doing Its Job?
 There we highlight the importance of defining your website’s target audience and main objectives.
 In today’s rapidly shifting, digital-first business landscape, having a mediocre website is not an option if you want your business to succeed.
 But designing and building a website that does its job requires a good amount of discovery, planning, strategy, and testing.
-A huge part of that is user experience (UX) design.
+A huge part of that is website user experience design.

 What Is UX Design?